 Many years did pass.
 Each day was as blissful as the new ruler who still glistened from the changes he ordained.
 Clones in the Kingdom of Oveta were no longer called clones.
 They were lifted to a level they had never known.
 Now called men, death was born to what they once feared.
 The evil and bewitching Queen Benita was now only a harmless old woman named Nina.
 King Charles was their savior and ruled them with favor.

 Old in age, Nina still searched for the magical mix she once lost to the man who was her pick.
 Getting older, her search was growing colder.
 Without a clue, she grew in the idea that she would again one day rule.
 The Druids below no longer ate clones.
 They would not help her, this she knew.
 The magical brew King Charles drew made them forget who had kept them fit for not one century but two.
 Even without their help, she was not going to accept the cards of fate she was dealt.
 She began planning and scheming, sneaking and thieving.
 When all she needed was collected, she closed her eyes and projected thoughts from her mind until in time she created a new supply of tricks.

-As she was about to pour the contents from her pail, King Charles swooped down in a flowing sail, grabbed her wrists and could see that she was filled with contempt.
-Suspicious of her intentions, he summoned his most noble court of just.
+As she was about to pour the contents from her pail, King Charles swooped down in a flowing sail.
+He could see that she was on a wild trip filled with contempt.
+Suspicious of her intentions, he summoned his most noble court of justice.